Contact

 A limited partner who receives such a payment or release is liable to the LP for the amount of the payment or due performance of the released obligation if the limited partner knew that, immediately following the payment or release, the LP was not solvent.
 However, a limited partner will only be liable in such circumstances:

-Continuation, migration and re-registration under the LP Act
+Continuation to and from the BVI under the LP Act

 Mergers and consolidations